 The divisions of Cowlitz 2 Fire & Rescue include:

 We are a fully licensed ALS Transport Agency (advanced life support- trauma verified with WA Dept of Health).
-Our career personnel use two full time ALS ambulances staffed with paramedics and EMTs.
-There are three back up ambulances available to be used by additional career and volunteer staff.
+Our career personnel use three full time ALS ambulances staffed with paramedics and EMTs.
+There are two back up ambulances available to be used by additional career and volunteer staff.

 Our ambulances are equipped with state of the art equipment and our personnel are trained on the most current pre-hospital medical protocols.
 EMS responses account for approximately 75% of the response activity by Cowlitz 2 Fire & Rescue.

 Cowlitz 2 Fire & Rescue takes the security of your medical records and private information seriously.
 It is our business to ensure that your protected health information is maintained responsibly.

 Medical records are not public information (as fire reports are), even though Cowlitz 2 Fire & Rescue is a public entity.
 Patient information is protected by the Health Insurance Portability and Accoutability Act (HIPAA).
 Our HIPAA Privacy Officer is Deputy Chief Becky Ribelin.